integr8ly/integreatly-operator/test-cases/tests/products/h21a-verify-all-products-using-the-workloadwebapp.md

 ---
+products:
+  - name: rhmi
     environments:
       - osd-fresh-install
 estimate: 30m
 tags:
   - per-build
 ---

-# H21 - Verify all products using the workload-web-app
+# H21a - Verify all products using the workload-web-app

 ## Description